weizeming/weizeming.github.io/_pages/about.md

 ## Weighted Automata Extraction and Explanation of Recurrent Neural Networks for Natural Language Tasks (Journal of Logical and Algebraic Methods in Programming)
 **Zeming Wei**, Xiyue Zhang, Yihao Zhang, Meng Sun${}^\dagger$
-- Extending WFA extraction methods of RNNs from formal to natural language tasks by identifying transition sparsity and context dependency problems
-- Propose an RNN interpretation framework with a transition-based word embedding of the extracted automata
-- Further propose two applications (pretraining and adversarial attack) on RNNs with the embedding
+- Extending WFA extraction of RNNs from formal to natural language tasks by identifying transition sparsity and context dependency problems, propose an RNN interpretation framework with a transition-based word embedding of the extracted automata, and further propose two applications (pretraining and adversarial attack) on RNNs with the embedding.
 - [[pdf](https://arxiv.org/pdf/2306.14040)] [[arxiv](https://arxiv.org/abs/2306.14040)] [[code](https://github.com/weizeming/Extract_WFA_from_RNN_for_NL)]

 # 📝 Selected Corresponding-Author Papers

-### If you are interested in working with me, please send me an email.

 (\*: Equal Contribution; ${}^\dagger$: Corresponding Author)

 ## Sharpness-Aware Minimization Alone can Improve Adversarial Robustness (ICML 2023 AdvML-Frontiers Workshop)